Documentation / Continuously run your tests

 ...

-We then also map the current working dir to -v "$(pwd):/sitespeed.io" and then feed the the config file to sitespeed --config /sitespeed.io/config.
-That way, inside the Docker container we have /config/ that has the secret configuration files and in /sitespeed.io/config the configuration we want to use for our tests.
+We then also map the current working dir to -v "$(pwd):/sitespeed.io" and feed the config file to sitespeed: --config /sitespeed.io/config.
+That way, inside the Docker container, we have /config/ that has the secret configuration files and /sitespeed.io/config with the configuration we want to use for our tests.

 Stop!
 Before you move on you need to change the tests you wanna run.
 Our current test structure looks like this: